 Appointment of the Investigation Committee

 The Research Integrity Officer, in consultation with other institutional officials as appropriate, will appoint an investigation committee and committee chair within ten working days of the notification to the respondent that an investigation is planned or as soon thereafter as practicable.
 The investigation committee should consist of at least five individuals (including the chair) who do not have real or apparent conflicts of interest in the case, are unbiased, and have the necessary qualifications to evaluate the evidence and the issues related to the allegations.
 The investigation committee will interview the principals and key witnesses and conduct the investigation.
 These individuals may be scientists, administrators, subject matter experts, lawyers, or other qualified persons, and they may be from inside or outside the institution.
-To provide continuity of experience, the Research Integrity Officer may reappoint committee members who have served previously on an investigation committee.
+To provide continuity of experience, the Research Integrity Officer may reappoint committee members who have served previously on an investigation committee or an inquiry committee.
+Membership on the investigation committee may overlap with membership on the inquiry committee only in cases where specific scientific experience may limit participation selection.

-Individuals who have served on the inquiry committee may not serve on the investigation committee relating to the same allegation/complaint, but may be interviewed as necessary by the investigation committee.
-If the respondent is a faculty member, a majority of the committee members will be UNI faculty members.
+Individuals who have served on the inquiry committee may be interviewed as necessary by the investigation committee.

+For cases involving faculty misconduct, the investigative committee shall consist of tenured faculty, whether internal or external to the University, and such tenured faculty shall not have an administrative role in the UNI.

 The names of potential committee members will be sought periodically from the Faculty Senate (e.g, drawn from the Faculty Academic Misconduct Panel), the Professional and Scientific Council, the Merit Personnel Advisory Council, Student Government, and appropriate university officials.

 The Research Integrity Officer will notify the respondent of the proposed committee membership within five working days.
 If the respondent submits a written objection to any appointed member of the investigation committee based on a bias or conflict of interest within five working days of receipt of the proposed committee membership, the Research Integrity Officer will determine whether to replace the challenged member with a qualified substitute.